 #3 Craft an all-in-one solution

 All-in-one solutions are the future of restaurant management.
 You can access restaurant wide insights when you have an interactive POS system.
 You then can make management decisions based on complete data.
-With cloud-based systems, you can incorporate a limitless number of applications.
+With cloud-based systems, you can incorporate many applications such as kitchen display systems for your chefs and contactless QR code payments for guests.
 Resulting in your dream solution.

 #4 Have a system that scales with you

 As your restaurant grows, your needs and demands will change.
 Managing one restaurant is different from managing 12.
 Cloud-based POS systems scale up with you.
 Each terminal you add gets plugged into your overarching system.
 Immediately reporting in real-time the sales and data from that specific location.
 Do you want to offer delivery at a set number of locations?
 You could add that functionality in minutes by choosing those specific terminals.
 You’ll never have to go to each individual terminal to make updates again.

 #5 Opens up the world of mobile dining